 Choose from the sections below for all things Small Group:

-Here is a link to the teaching of Three Circles Gospel Presentation.
+We are also still emphasizing faithfulness in sharing the gospel.
+Back in August we introduced and emphasized the Three Circles Gospel Presentation.
+Here is a link to that meeting.
 We also have a handout available, 3 Circles Outline, to further equip you and your group to share Jesus with others.
 If you need more ideas on how to do this, click here for a blog with suggestions on continually equipping your group.

 Brook Hills Small Group Guide is a document we publish weekly based on the sermon.
 It allows groups to dig deeper into learning how to apply the sermon to everyday life.
 Once on the This Week Page, click the blue "Downloads" button to see the "Small Group Guide" link.
 Looking Last Minute?
 You can find guides from previous weeks attached to the Sermon Archives.